BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: RELATED WORK

-To overcome the long training time of INR learning, recently, several methods have been proposed to accelerate the process from the aspect of sampling, encoding, and better hardware integration of the multiplayer perception, including but not limited to \cite{piala2021terminerf,fang2021neusample,yu2021plenoxels,wu2022diver,sun2022direct}.
+To overcome the long training time of INR learning, recently, several methods have been proposed to accelerate the process from the aspect of sampling, encoding, and better hardware integration of the multilayer perceptron, including but not limited to \cite{piala2021terminerf,fang2021neusample,yu2021plenoxels,wu2022diver,sun2022direct}.
 However, these methods assume known camera poses.
-Methods that train on scenes without camera poses still rely on SfM, such as COLMAP, for pose estimation.
+Methods that train on scenes without camera poses still rely on SfM, such as COLMAP, for pose estimation. \cite{yen2020inerf, lin2023pnerf} has utilized faster architecture for pose retrieval, but their task is to align a novel view with an existing implicit 3D object, whereas we are learning the 3D representation from scratch. \cite{Zhu22nice, sucar21imap} are real-time SLAM methods that utilize implicit neural rendering techniques, but they both require extra depth as part of the input.
 Instead, a recent paper \cite{Heo2023robust} presented a fast neural radiance field learning without a camera prior that avoided classical SfM methods.
 This work utilizes gradient smoothing and re-implemented iNGP in PyTorch in order to use multi-level learning rate scheduling to incorporate multi-resolution hash encoding with pose estimation.
-Unfortunately, the code is unavailable, so the performance cannot be cross-validated.
-Our work approaches the problem via a simple and novel coarse-to-fine feature re-weighting scheme and utilizes multi-resolution occupancy sampling, resulting in 10$\times$ shorter training iterations than this concurrent work.
+Unfortunately, the code is unavailable, so the performance cannot be cross-validated. \\ \\ We focus on improving the speed of the basic bundle-adjusting NeRF structure.
+Our work approaches the problem via a simple and novel coarse-to-fine feature re-weighting scheme which enables pose refinement capability for hash encoding with multi-resolution occupancy sampling, resulting in 10 $\times$ shorter training iterations than the concurrent work \cite{Heo2023robust} and 10 to 20 $\times$ speedup on two benchmark datasets comparing to BARF \cite{lin2021barf}.
 For unbounded scenes, we incorporate inverted sphere parameterization with hash encoding, which enables pose estimation for more general scenarios.
-Our codebase is available for comparison.